kyma-project/kyma/docs/kyma/12-08-connect-external-application.md

 1. Go to the `orders-service` Namespace in the Console UI and navigate to **Addons** under the **Configuration** section in the left navigation panel.
 2. Select **Add New Configuration**.
 3. Once the new box opens up, enter `github.com/sap/xf-addons//addons/index.yaml` in the **Urls** field.
-The Addon name is automatically generated.
+The addon name is automatically generated.

-   > **NOTE:** The `index.yaml` file is an Addons manifest with APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.
+   > **NOTE:** The `index.yaml` file is an addons manifest with APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.

 4. **Add** the configuration.
-5. Wait for the Addon to have the `READY` status.
+5. Wait for the addon to have the `READY` status.
 6. Go to the **Catalog** view under the **Service Management** section in the left navigation panel.
 7. Switch to the **Add-Ons** tab and select **[Preview] SAP Commerce Cloud - Mock** as the application to provision.